 #3.
 Customer Service Is Important.
 While you don’t think you need help, the time will come when you have a question and need to talk to customer service.
 Make sure the broker you are considering has great customer service.
 Otherwise, you will be pulling your hair out trying to get help when you need it most.

 Make sure they have convenient hours and have the option to chat instead of calling as well.

 #4.
 Know Minimums And Fees.
 Many online brokers have a minimum initial investment.
 Make sure you know this and have this amount of money to invest before you pick on one.
-Many times the minimum isn’t bad, like $1,000.
-But in some cases, like mutual funds with Vanguard and their $3,000 minimum, it can be too steep.
+Many times the minimum isn’t bad, like $100.
+But in some cases, like mutual funds with Vanguard and their $3,000 minimum, it can be too steep for some investors.

 Likewise, know what extra fees they may charge.
 Most of the brokers listed here don’t have inactivity fees or other fees like that.
 I can’t stand those fees.
-But many do have fees for closing your account and transferring it.
+But many do have fees for closing your account and transferring it to another broker.